gandarfh/httui/README.md

 ## 1. Variables in Multiple Environments

 **httui** allows you to define variables in different environments, making it easy to parameterize your requests.
-This is especially useful when you need to switch between development, testing, and production environments.
+This is especially useful when you need to switch between development, testing and production environments.

 ## 2. Easy Environment Creation and Switching